 Looking at the research and possible links between smoking and acne

-Smoking is also closely associated with wrinkles and premature skin aging.1-2 Smoking creates free radicals, impairs collagen production, and degrades skin proteins, all of which age the skin.2 Quitting smoking, or not taking up smoking in the first place, is one of the best preventative measures against premature aging.
-Smoking can also stain the teeth and hasten hair loss.1-2 Not surprisingly, in surveys of body esteem, smokers tend to rank lower than non-smokers.4
+Smoking is also closely associated with wrinkles and premature skin aging.
+Quitting smoking, or not taking up smoking in the first place, is one of the best preventative measures against premature aging.
+Smoking also stains the teeth and can hasten hair loss.1-2 Not surprisingly, in surveys of body esteem, smokers tend to rank lower than non-smokers.13

 Nicotine, the wild card